Daikon: Japan

 In Japan, many types of pickles are made with daikon roots, including takuan and bettarazuke.
 Daikon roots can be served raw, in salads, or as sashimis accompaniment (つま, tsuma), which is prepared by meticulous katsura peeling (etymology disputed) (桂剥き, katsura-muki). grated daikon (大根おろし, Daikon-oroshi) is frequently used as a garnish, often mixed into various dippings such as ponzu, a soy sauce and citrus juice condiment.
-The pink spicy literally "autumn-leaf-red grated (daikon)" (もみじおろし, momiji-oroshi) is daikon grated with chili pepper.
+The pink spicy literally "autumn-leaf-red grated [daikon]" (もみじおろし, momiji-oroshi) is daikon grated with chili pepper.
 Simmered dishes are also popular such as oden.
 Daikon that has been shredded and dried (a common method of preserving food in Japan) is called "cut-dried daikon" (切干大根, kiriboshi-daikon).

 Daikon radish sprouts (literally "open-clam-like daikon" (貝割れ大根, kaiware-daikon)) are used raw for salad or garnishing sashimi.

 Daikon leaves are frequently eaten as a green vegetable.
 They are thorny when raw, so softening methods such as pickling and stir frying are common.
 The daikon leaf is one of the literally "seven spring herbs" (春の七草, nanakusa) eaten at the Festival of Seven Herbs (jinjitsu), where it is called suzushiro.

+Nerima daikon

+Nerima daikon refers to a variety of radish that originated in Nerima Ward, Tokyo, and is a designated specialty product of the area.
+The local Kanto loam soil is particularly suitable for its cultivation.
+Due to its shape, the Nerima daikon is famously difficult to pull from the ground.
+This characteristic is the basis for the Nerima Daikon Pulling Contest, organized by JA Tokyo Aoba, where participants compete in the number and length of daikons harvested.
+Some of the crop grown under contract with the ward is processed into takuan (pickled radish) and sold under the name Nerima Honboshi Takuan.
+As part of local production and consumption initiatives, elementary schools in Nerima Ward serve Nerima Spaghetti, a school lunch menu featuring a grated Nerima daikon topping.